Milk bath

 A milk bath is a bath taken in milk instead of water.
-Often other scents such as honey, rose, daisies and essential oils are added.
+Scented ingredients, such as honey, rose, daisies and essential oils are often added.
 Milk baths use lactic acid, an alpha hydroxy acid, to dissolve the proteins which hold together dead skin cells.

 History

-There are legends that Cleopatra bathed in goat milk daily for her complexion.
-These legends have not been confirmed and some historians believe that Roman Empress Poppaea set this bathing fashion after Cleopatra's death.
+There are legends that Cleopatra bathed in donkey milk daily for her complexion.
+These legends have not been confirmed.
+Historian Adrian Goldsworthy, author of Antony and Cleopatra, believes that Roman Empress Poppaea (wife of Nero) set this bathing fashion 80 years after Cleopatra's death.

-Queens Catherine Parr and later Elizabeth I of England used milk baths to make their skin appear more youthful and pale.
+Queens Catherine Parr and later Elizabeth I of England bathed in milk in the belief that it would make their skin appear more youthful and pale.

-Tincture of benzoin was also referred to as a 'milk bath' in 1800s America, which could in some cases be confused for baths of cows milk, also popular in the time.
+Tincture of benzoin was also referred to as a 'milk bath' in the United States in the 19th century, which could in some cases be confused for baths of cow milk, also popular at the time.

+Lozi traditions describe the wealth of the Litunga (king) by saying that his wife, called Namayowa ta lole ("she who lacks nothing"), bathed in milk.

-There are references of cows milk as a bath technique found in India in the 1800s in "Fifty-one years of Victorian life" by the Dowager Countess of Jersey.
+There are references to cows milk as a bath technique found in India in the 19th century in "Fifty-one years of Victorian life" by Margaret Elizabeth Child Villiers, Countess of Jersey.

-In the early 1900s, singer and Broadway star Anna Held was reported to bathe in milk daily but was later quoted as having bathed in milk 2 times a week when living in Paris but found it difficult to do so while traveling.
+In the early 20th century, singer and Broadway star Anna Held was reported to bathe in milk daily.
+She was later quoted as having bathed in milk two times a week when living in Paris, finding it difficult to do so while traveling.
 Her husband Florenz Ziegfeld Jr. later reported to the press that she bathed in milk daily and set up photo shoots so that reporters could photograph the milk being delivered to her.